Baserunning Drill: Base Running Circuit (Baseball & Softball)

 Coaching Points

-- Players should accelerate through first base, not slow down before it
+- Run through first base - dont slow down before the bag

 At a Glance